ELLIOTTCABLE/oh-chunk/README.markdown

  - Relax by your favourite fishing-hole.

    > (Build a small lake, at least 99 [~5×7×3] blocks of still-water in size, and fish out of it.)

+ - Make some friends.

+   > (Build a ‘village’ of at least 4 doors and 3 villagers.
+One of the villagers must be raised
+   >  from childhood.)

  - Put up with that revolting, repetitive, squishy sound coming from your neighbours' bedroom.